-For the taxable ODCs and tax rates, see the Instructions for Form 6627.
+For the taxable ODCs and tax rates, see the Form 6627 instructions.

 Use of ODCs.
 You use an ODC if you put it into service in a trade or business or for production of income.
 An ODC also is used if you use it in the making of an article, including incorporation into the article, chemical transformation, or release into the air.
 The loss, destruction, packaging, repackaging, or warehousing of ODCs is not a use of the ODC.